practal/.github/profile/README.md

 # Practal — Practical Logic: A Bicyle for Your Mathematical Mind

+Practal has its first monthly sponsor, many thanks to [purebounce](https://github.com/purebounce)! 🎉

 [A First Look At Practal](https://practal.com/press/aflap/1): A First Release of Practal as a Visual Studio Code Extension is out!

 For background information on *Practal* and its vision, please also check out [practal.com](https://practal.com).